Point Defiance Zoo & Aquarium: Exhibits

 This 5 acre (2.0 ha) exhibit complex which opened on July 1, 2004 simulates the forests of southeast Asia with a waterfall, streams, and plants native to the region such as bamboo.
 The complex is designed so that species are rotated to different parts of the exhibit each day.
-Asian Forest Sanctuary includes Sumatran tigers, northern white-cheeked gibbons, siamangs, and an Asian elephant.
+Asian Forest Sanctuary includes Sumatran tigers, northern white-cheeked gibbons, siamangs, and formerly an Asian elephant named Suki that died in August 2024.

-An expansion called Cats of the Canopy opened on August 27, 2011 and focuses on the clouded leopard.
+An expansion called Cats of the Canopy opened on August 27, 2011, and focuses on the clouded leopard.
 Viewing is provided by a wide glass window along a gravelly stream bed and into a heated den.
 The twenty-foot high enclosure also allows the cats to climb through the trees.

 Kazu, an endangered male Malayan tapir, was born on July 12, 2019.